dextr0se/splatter/README.md

 Download the javascript and css files.
 If you choose to uncomment the script src and use the internet versions of bootstrap and jquery, it may or may not work

+## Known Issues
+  * Don't name subjects or sections the same name The collapse feature will cease to work for that section or subject<br />
+  * Don't put any special characters or whitespace in the subject or section It will also break the collapse feature<br />

 ## Screenshot 1
 ![ScreenShot1](https://github.com/dextr0se/splatter/raw/master/images/screenshot1.png "Screen Shot 1")